Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ### Modifying list values

-Another nice feature of lists is that they are {term}`mutable`, meaning that the values in a list that has been defined can be modified.
+Another nice feature of lists is that they are {term}`mutable`, meaning that the values in a list that has been defined are able to be modified.
 Consider a list of the observation station types corresponding to the station names in the `station_names` list.
 <!-- #endregion -->

 ```python